biocryst/biozernike/README.md

 # BioZernike
 Protein structure descriptors and alignment based on 3D Zernike moments.

-See it in action: http://shape.rcsb.org/
+See it in action:

+- https://www.rcsb.org : assembly and chain search integrated with other types of searches (text, sequence etc)

+- http://shape.rcsb.org : standalone frontend application that performs assembly and chain search and calculates alignments on the fly, displaying them with NGL

 This library implements 3D Zernike moment calculation and normalization as introduced